hypothesis/h/README.rst

 ----------

 Deployment is mostly left as an exercise to the reader until we document this better.

+The project is set up to run out of the box on Heroku using the Bonsai add-on for Elasticsearch and Heroku PostgreSQL.

-Using `Docker`_ or the shell environment it is easy to customize a few different deployment options.
+Using `Docker`_ or the shell environment it is easy to customize a few different deployment options for deploying in other environments.
+See below for detail on these options.

 Docker links
 ^^^^^^^^^^^^